ddsky/spoonacular-api-clients/typescript/RecipesApi.md

 # **recipeNutritionByIDImage**
 > any recipeNutritionByIDImage()

-Visualize a recipe's nutritional information as an image.
+Visualize a recipe\'s nutritional information as an image.

 ### Example